adityaverm-a/url-shortener/README.md

 ### 6. **URL Redirection**
    - When accessing a short URL, the service redirects to the original URL.
    - The redirection is permanent (`301 Moved Permanently`), ensuring a smooth user experience.

-### 7. **Unit Tests**
-   - The microservice includes unit tests for key functionality like shortening, resolving URLs, and validating input data.

 ---